Glossary of Road &

 occupants, typically 2 or more.
 HOV lanes are used extensively in

-is any public roadway.
-Typically, the term highway is generally
+a highway is any public roadway.
+Typically, the term highway is

-used to refer to a major roadway, usually maintained by the state.
+generally used to refer to a major roadway, usually maintained by the

-In San Antonio and other places, the term highway is often used colloquially to refer to
+state.
+In many places, the term is often used colloquially to

 Intelligent Transportation System